My easy Gluten Free Shepherd’s Pie is a classic British recipe that’s a firm favorite in our house and perfect comfort food any time of the year!

 - pepper to taste

-Add the lamb or beef and brown over a medium heat, stirring all the time, spoon off excess fat if necessary.
+Add the ground lamb or ground beef and brown over a medium heat, stirring all the time, spoon off excess fat if necessary.

-Add the tomato purée and Worcestershire sauce if using it, then fry for a couple more minutes.
+Add the tomato purée and Worcestershire sauce then cook for a few more minutes.
 Add the beef stock, bring to a simmer, then cover pan and cook for about 20 minutes.

 After 20 minutes uncover the pan and continue to cook for 20 more minutes.

-While the meat is cooking, boil the peeled potatoes in slightly salted water for 10-15 minutes until soft, but not soggy.
+While the meat is cooking boil the peeled potatoes in slightly salted water for 10-15 minutes until soft, do not overcook.
 Drain, then mash together with the butter.

-Put the cooked meat mixture into an ovenproof dish over with the mashed potatoes and spread out with a fork, add shredded cheese on top if you like.
+Put the cooked meat mixture into an ovenproof dish then top it with the mashed potatoes – you may not need all the potatoes – and spread out with a fork, add shredded cheese on top if you like.

 Place dish on a baking sheet and bake for 20-25 mins until the top is starting to colour and the meat gravy is starting to leak out around the edges.

-You will need an 8x8 oven proof dish to bake this in.
+You will need an 8×8 oven proof dish to bake this in.